Acer Inc.: History

-Acer was founded in 1976 by Stan Shih (施振榮), his wife Carolyn Yeh, and five others as Multitech in Hsinchu City, Taiwan.
+Acer was founded as Multitech in 1976 by Stan Shih (施振榮), his wife Carolyn Yeh, and five others in Hsinchu City, Taiwan.
 The company began with eleven employees and US$25,000 in capital.
 Initially, it was primarily a distributor of electronic parts and a consultant in the use of microprocessor technologies.
 It produced the Micro-Professor MPF-I training kit, then two Apple II clones–the Microprofessor II and III–before joining the emerging IBM PC compatible market and becoming a significant PC manufacturer.
 The company was renamed Acer in 1987.

 In 1998, Acer reorganized into five groups: Acer International Service Group, Acer Sertek Service Group, Acer Semiconductor Group, Acer Information Products Group, and Acer Peripherals Group.
 To dispel complaints from clients that Acer competed with its own products and to alleviate the competitive nature of the branded sales versus contract manufacturing businesses, the company spun off the contract business in 2000, renaming it Wistron Corporation.
 The restructuring resulted in two primary units: brand name sales and contract manufacturing.
 In 2001, the company sold its manufacturing units BenQ and Wistron in order to focus resources on design and sales.

 Acer increased worldwide sales while simultaneously reducing its labor force by identifying and using marketing strategies that best utilized their existing distribution channels.
 In January 2005 Gianfranco Lanci became the president.
 By 2005, Acer employed a scant 7,800 people worldwide.
 Revenues rose from US$4.9 billion in 2003 to US$11.31 billion in 2006.

-Acer's North American market share has slipped in the early 2000s, while its European market share has risen.